 Employees also have the ability to participate in the Deferred Compensation Program (DCP).
 This is a supplemental retirement savings program (similar to an IRA) that allows you control over the amount of pre-tax salary dollars you defer as well as the flexibility to choose between multiple investment options.

 Vacation (Annual Leave)

-You begin accruing Vacation starting your first month of employment and are able to take leave after six months of employment.
+You begin accruing vacation benefits starting your first month of employment.
 Since we value your loyalty, the amount of vacation you can accrue increases the longer you work with us.
-Washington State generously supports members of the armed forces with 21 days paid military leave per year.
+Washington state generously supports members of the U.S. armed forces with 21 days paid military leave per year.

 Embracing the Values of Diversity, Equity and Inclusion

 Gov. Jay Inslee earlier this year signed Executive Order 22-04, which requires all state agencies to partner with the state Office of Equity to develop Pro-Equity Anti-Racism (PEAR) strategic action plans, set metrics for measuring progress and conduct equity impact reviews.